yosuke-furukawa/execsyncs/README.md

 execSync for node v0.10 and v0.11.

 If your node version is v0.11, execsyncs uses core library (child_process.execSync).
-However, if your node version is v0.10, execsyncs uses own native module(fallback).
+However, if your node version is v0.10, execsyncs uses own native module (execsync.cc).

 How to use
 ================